- Automating manual processes with robotics can achieve efficiency, speed, scalability and reduce costs – but what if things go wrong?

 Happily, by thinking through RPA implementation and its dangers early in the process, business can not only avoid problems in the future, but also enjoy the benefits more thoroughly.

-Questions to ask before bringing in the bots
+before bringing in the bots

 To develop the policies and procedures around using robots, organisations need to think about the big picture, not just the tasks that these digital helpers will enable.
 This means looking at a range of potential danger areas and putting controls in place for each.